High Water Salmon Fishing Tactics

 Stay Well Back From The Salmon Lies

 When you've seen enough and have complete faith in the type of water salmon love to hold in along with exactly how close to the riverbank their flight path can often be it can easily change your thoughts on salmon fly distance and how far you even need to wade into the river.
 Many times over the years I've advised anglers to stay at ankle depth and fish a short line on certain pools at certain water heights for my advice to be ignored for a fish to then 'head & tail' between the angler and the riverbank.
-I used to love seeing that as nothing further needed to be said and the next time I offered valuable salmon beat advice I knew they would listen!
+I used to like seeing that as nothing further needed to be said and the next time I offered valuable salmon fishing advice I knew there was a better chance they'd listen!

 Salmon will sense any disturbance to salmon pool as 'awareness' plays a big part in their survival defence mechanism.
-A salmon angler who's waded too quickly & too deeply into the neck of a salmon pool (and especially a pool that has an inside meander in it) would be as well to have launched in half a dozen half bricks!
+A salmon angler who's waded too quickly or too deeply into the neck of a salmon pool (and especially a pool that has an inside meander in it) would be as well to have launched in half a dozen fair sized rocks.
 The salmon's nose for sensing water pressure changes and lateral line for picking up vibrations will already be on 'red alert' the split second the fish feels the sudden water pressure changes from an angler who's displaced the river flow upstream.
-The 'mysterious' thing I've noticed when salmon fly fishing is that my own salmon take rate goes through the roof when I've got my wellies or trainers on!
+The 'mysterious' thing I've noticed when salmon fly fishing is that my own salmon take rate usually increases significantly when I've got my wellie boots on!